 Paul was an author who penned biographies of some of the most prominent leaders in Connecticut.
 He was known as "the voice of Danbury" and is remembered for his commitment to the community.
 All proceeds from his book "The Frank Wargo Story" will be donated to the Rotary eye program.

 Arkett Publishing is dedicated to assisting the serious self-publisher to reach their goals.
 We provide a full range of services at affordable prices.
 Our staff is flexible and accommodating.
 At all times, authors retain ownership and control of their creative work.
-Services include proofreading, design and formatting, hardcover and quality paperback printing, eBook formatting, on-line book sales and promotional services.
+Services include typesetting, formatting, design, and proofreading.
+We offer hardcover and quality paperback printing, eBook and audiobook production, on-line book sales, and promotional services.
 We invite your inquiries by phone (860-350-4007) or by email (email@example.com).